 Or, in a bowl, beat eggs until blended; gradually beat in milk, then flour.

 Remove pan from oven and pour in batter.
 Return pan to oven and bake until pancake is puffy and well browned (20-25 minutes), depending on pan size.

-After baking I use a spatula to remove assure the bottom of the pancake has not stuck to the bottom of the baking pan and then move to a pretty round plate or platter.
+After baking I use a spatula to assure the bottom of the pancake has not stuck to the bottom of the baking pan.
+Move to a pretty round plate or platter.
 Fill with fruit, sprinkle with powdered sugar.
 Have a shaker or bowl of extra powdered sugar for those that may enjoy a little more.

 To counteract the sweetness of the pancake, I serve with crisp cooked bacon.

 You can serve is several ways.
 My favorite is filled with fruit:

 Fruit: Sliced fresh fruit (I like fresh peach/raspberry best); sprinkle with powdered sugar.
 Cut into wedges and serve.